 - Find some on-site storage offered by your condo association

 This is by far my preferred solution.
-It’s difficult in the beginning but by the time you have parted with approximately half of your stuff it becomes liberating.
-The mind-set is key here, like when you diet and convince yourself that food is just fuel and not for enjoyment.
-Have you ever lost everything in a house-fire or ugly divorce? ….use that.
+It’s difficult in the beginning but by the time you have parted with approximately half of your stuff, it becomes liberating.
+The mindset is key here, like when you diet and convince yourself that food is just fuel and not for enjoyment.
+Have you ever lost everything in a house fire or ugly divorce? ….use that.
 Knowing this sounds harsh I’d like to offer that most people recover nicely from either of these events and I have heard many survivors proclaim that the experience liberated them to move on to something better that was waiting for them.
 House-fires and divorces would both turn out better for us if we were more prepared.

 Moving to a condo is not as sudden and unexpected as either of these, so let’s plan for it!
 First, sit down and make a list of the stuff (possessions) in your life that you truly could not do without.
 Examine the list carefully and you will be surprised to learn that it is truly not as large as you first imagine.
-For me, it really has nothing on it but little tiny things that trigger great memories, like photos, a letter written by my grandmother to me, a few favorite books and my magic tricks I collected as a kid.
+For me, it really has nothing on it but little tiny things that trigger great memories, like photos, a letter written by my grandmother to me, a few favorite books, and the magic tricks I collected as a kid.
 The list got so small that I don’t really need off-site storage at all, just a couple of boxes in the closet.

 Sports equipment is something that I don’t own much of but I do sometimes miss my big power tools.
 I figured out however that all of these things can be rented (or borrowed) often for a lower cost than the cost to purchase and maintain them, AND they aren’t all dusty or broken when I need them.
-I closed one of my restaurants in 2000 and stored all of the fryers, grills, tables, chairs and other equipment for $300 per month in a mini-warehouse.
+I closed one of my restaurants in 2000 and stored all of the fryers, grills, tables, chairs, and other equipment for $300 per month in a mini-warehouse.
 After 3 years I put it all on eBay and ended up getting $3,000 for all of it – after spending almost $11,000 to store it.
 My motto became “If I don’t need to use it regularly, then I don’t want to own it”.